JackyWang22/MS_Registration/README.md

-## A Easy-to-play Tool for MS multisequence preprocessing
+## An easy-to-play Tool for MS multisequence preprocessing
 Author: [Jiacheng Wang](https://jackywang22.github.io/) <br>
-Copyright: [MedICL Lab](https://github.com/MedICL-VU) at Vanderbilt University and [Bagnato Lab](https://www.vumc.org/bagnato-lab/our-mission) <br>
+Copyright: [MedICL Lab](https://github.com/MedICL-VU) at Vanderbilt University and [Bagnato Lab](https://www.vumc.org/bagnato-lab/our-mission) at VUMC. <br>
 The aim of this tool is to help physicians easily post-process multiple MS MR sequences.
-It also support to handle longitudinal data to have multi-sequence comparison.
+It also supports handling longitudinal data to have multi-sequence comparisons.
 The UI can help researchers easily visualize and process the data.
 More functions will keep updated...
 Please stay tuned.

 ## Prerequisite
 - [ANTsPy](https://pypi.org/project/antspyx/) pip install antspyx